 There are many fun, DIY and kid-friendly holiday craft projects that parents and their children can easily make together.
 Your Local Kids has compiled some simple craft ideas, as well as a few tips to make crafting easy for parents and their kids.

 There are also many places in Nassau County and Suffolk County that offer a variety of kids’ activities such as holiday crafting, as well as offer the necessary supplies for at-home holiday crafting with the kids.

-Parents can peruse Your Local Kids’ Long Island Family Guide for places to take their children to enjoy some holiday crafting in Nassau and Suffolk.
+Parents can peruse Your Local Kids’ Family Events Calendar for places to take their children to enjoy some holiday crafting in Nassau and Suffolk.
 Many local libraries also offer holiday crafting programs for kids that are free or inexpensive.